Is WordPress still the king of the internet in 2020?

 Static sites are a buzz word in 2020 because they’re super fast and secure, which cannot be said for WordPress.

 Since static sites are just HTML files they can live on content distribution networks (CDNs) rather than servers.
-What this means is big cost savings.
-No more managed hosting, no more server costs.
+What this means is BIG cost savings.
+No more managed hosting, no more server costs and most importantly - no risk of malicious software or time wasted fixing these issues.

 WordPress on the other hand is installed on a server.
 When a user visits a page, commands are issued to the server to gather the bits and pieces that make up a page.
 This takes time.
 Gathering images, fonts, style sheets and all the rest can be a slow process.